acrosswp/View-Analytics/README.txt

 1. Place `<?php do_action('plugin_name_hook'); ?>` in your templates

 == Changelog ==

+= 1.0.5 =
+* Add session Tracking
+* Add language Tracking
+* Add Device Tracking
+* Add View Count forum and topic
+* Add url to Media staying that where the media is been viewed

 = 1.0.4 =
 * Add Chart for Media View